ThomasKaiser/Knowledge/articles/A1_and_A2_rated_SD_cards.md

 ## Obvious results

 * The newly bought Extreme Plus A2 is not A2 compliant since way too slow.
 I need to negotiate a refund/return with Amazon
+* 'Average' SD cards show horribly low random write performance (for whatever reasons especially at 16k block size -- here the slowest card 'performs' over 500 times worse compared to the eMMC module)
 * The boot time test is insufficient.
 Measured time until execution of `/etc/rc.local` might give a better idea (quick test showed 14.93 secs with fastest card vs. 23.59 with the slow Intenso card)
-* LXDE installation time correlates somehow with random write performance
+* LXDE installation time correlates with **random write** and not sequential write performance (compare 'Average' with SanDisk Ultra and also Extreme Plus with Extreme A1)

 ## Storage access patterns while booting